TypeScript 2.8

 Better handling for namespace patterns in .js files

 TypeScript 2.8 adds support for understanding more namespace patterns in .js files.
-Empty object literals declarations on top level, just like functions and classes, are now recognized as as namespace declarations in JavaScript.
+Empty object literals declarations on top level, just like functions and classes, are now recognized as namespace declarations in JavaScript.

 js